 The Democracy Fund Voter Study Group is a new research collaboration of nearly two dozen analysts and scholars from across the political spectrum examining and delivering insights on the evolving views of American voters.

 As the 2016 presidential campaign unfolded, it became increasingly clear that the underlying values and beliefs driving voter decisions need to be better understood.
-To that end, Henry Olsen (Ethics and Public Policy Center), John Sides (The George Washington University), and Joe Goldman (Democracy Fund) convened a politically diverse group of conservative, progressive, and independent public opinion experts to study the electorate together.
+To that end, Henry Olsen (Ethics and Public Policy Center) and Joe Goldman (Democracy Fund) convened a politically diverse group of conservative, progressive, and independent public opinion experts to study the electorate together.
 The group sought not to achieve consensus, but to engage in discussion about how the views of the electorate are evolving and what the implications of those changes may be.

 As a newly formed collaborative, the group first reviewed existing research and identified additional questions that require study.
 The 2016 VOTER Survey (Views of the Electorate Research Survey) was the study group’s first original research.
 In partnership with YouGov, it polled 8,000 adults—most of whom had participated in similar surveys in mid-2016, 2012 and 2011, which allowed for a unique longitudinal data set and deep exploration into many hotly-debated subjects of the election.
 Following discussions among the group, individual study group members then authored reports about different aspects of the data.
 Each individual report represents the views of the signed author and not the larger study group.